 Intended outcome Success criteria Improved oral language skills and vocabulary among disadvantaged pupils.
 Assessments and observations indicate significantly improved oral language among disadvantaged pupils.
 This is evident when triangulated with other sources of evidence, including engagement in lessons, book scrutiny and ongoing formative assessment.
 BPVS Standard assessments explored.
-Pupils have more opportunities to perform and speak in front of an audience Outcome 2022: Ofsted spoke positively about the Love Of Language driver being evident in practice.
-Voice 21 Project feedback evidences successful first year of Improved reading attainment among disadvantaged pupils.
-End of year formal assessments evidence all children with PP without SEND achieve in line with their peer groups at both EXS and GDS level: Achieved at EXS level across all year groups; not achieved so well at GDS.
-End of year formal assessments evidence good or better progress for 90% of all pupils with SEND: Achieved in all year groups except year 4.
-Rapid progress is made and gaps in learning / knowledge are closed in year groups that have been most strongly affected by interruptions to learning caused by the pandemic Interventions were proved highly effective as evidenced by progress measures at KS2; KS1 attainment results and phonics results.
-Improved writing attainment for disadvantaged pupils.
-End of year formal assessments evidence all children with PP without SEND achieve in line with their peer groups at both EXS and GDS level: attainment at EXS is improved but continues to lag behind non PP. End of year formal assessments evidence good or better progress for 90% of all pupils with SEND: achieved.
-Rapid progress is made and gaps in learning / knowledge are closed in year groups that have been most strongly affected by interruptions to learning caused by the pandemic Progress measures strong at KS2.
-Improved maths attainment for disadvantaged pupils.
-End of year formal assessments evidence all children with PP without SEND achieve in line with their peer groups at both EXS and GDS level: Varies according to year group - see specific data set.
-End of year formal assessments evidence good or better progress for 90% of all pupils with SEND: progress is strong across all year groups with 100% making good or better progress in years 1 - 4.
-Years 5 is below the target set but this year group has a very high number of EHCPs.

-Rapid progress is made and gaps in learning / knowledge are closed in year groups that have been most strongly affected by interruptions to learning caused by the pandemic Progress is evident across the school.
-KS2 exit data - top 20% nationally for first time.
+Pupils have more opportunities to perform and speak in front of an audience Improved reading attainment among disadvantaged pupils.
+End of year formal assessments evidence all children with PP without SEND achieve in line with their peer groups at both EXS and GDS level End of year formal assessments evidence good or better progress for 90% of all pupils with SEND Rapid progress is made and gaps in learning / knowledge are closed in year groups that have been most strongly affected by interruptions to learning caused by the pandemic Improved writing End of year formal assessments evidence all children with attainment for disadvantaged pupils.
+PP without SEND achieve in line with their peer groups at both EXS and GDS level End of year formal assessments evidence good or better progress for 90% of all pupils with SEND Rapid progress is made and gaps in learning / knowledge are closed in year groups that have been most strongly affected by interruptions to learning caused by the pandemic Improved maths attainment for disadvantaged pupils.
+End of year formal assessments evidence all children with PP without SEND achieve in line with their peer groups at both EXS and GDS level End of year formal assessments evidence good or better progress for 90% of all pupils with SEND Rapid progress is made and gaps in learning / knowledge are closed in year groups that have been most strongly affected by interruptions to learning caused by the pandemic The emotional well-being of pupils is high and sustained Outcomes evidenced by termly reports produced by the pastoral lead / SENDCo evidence, through the Boxhall Profile, pupil voice and teachers' observations, that: • Pastoral programmes on offer meet the needs of pupils • Pastoral programmes are delivered effectively • Children's mental health and well-being improve • PP children feel safe and happy - evidenced in excel analysis see curriculum, PSHE, 5 ways to well-being There is a reduction in the number of suspensions from school Behavioural needs of pupils with high levels are of challenge are met through deployment of both internal and external support leading to reduced numbers and frequency of external and internal suspensions All children experience an extended and rich learning offer that enhances their cultural experiences All children experience a wide range of visits both to and from the school that enhance their learning, knowledge and life experiences Where parental choice is a barrier to inclusion, alternatives are explored and offered where appropriate The representation of disadvantaged pupils is in line with demographic across enriching provisions: e.g.: school council, playleaders